-- Forest School 1 day per week for identified children - Bespoke provision to support children with SEMH needs. - Free breakfast club open to all pupils. - Education Case workers who work on bespoke programmes of support for children as needs are identified - Subsidized trips and residentials - New book bags for all children - Parent workshops - Parent sessions stay and read, stay and count etc - Attendance officer and Vice Principal to support core families and improve school attendance
+- Forest School 2 days per week for identified children onsite and at Alderley Edge - Bespoke provision to support children with SEMH needs. - Free breakfast club open to all pupils. - Education Case workers who work on bespoke programmes of support for children as needs are identified - Subsidized trips and residentials - New book bags for all children - Parent workshops - Parent sessions stay and read, stay and count etc - Attendance officer and Vice Principal to support core families and improve school attendance

-3 Year Plan - updated 2023 - 2024
+3 Year Plan - updated 2024-25